codefresh-io/cap-docs.codefresh.io/_docs/testing/unit-tests.md

 1. Running unit tests in the application image (not recommended, but very popular)
 1. Running unit tests using a special testing image (the recommended solution for complex applications)

-For an example application for 2 and 3, see [unit test example]({{site.baseurl}}/docs/example-catelog/ci-examples/run-unit-tests/)
+For an example application for 2 and 3, see [unit test examples]({{site.baseurl}}/docs/example-catelog/ci-examples/run-unit-tests/).

-## Running Unit tests as part of a Docker build
+## Running unit tests as part of a Docker build

 A handy way to quickly test a Docker image is by placing one or more smoke tests in the Dockerfile itself.
-The unit tests execute when the image is built, and if they fail, the image is not even created.
+The unit tests are executed when the image is built, and if they fail, the image is not created.

 Here is an example: